wirewright/wirewright/README.md

 An environment that flows and adapts itself based on its population of programs, each one static -- a pile of symbols, that's it.
 Think HTML, but an actual general-purpose programming language.
 No `for`s, no `while`s, no `if`s.

 Remember the sculpture?
 Not only the sculptor crafts it, but also the wind -- the environment.
-The sculptor can be very smart and design their sculpture with the wind in mind.
+The sculptor can be very smart and design their sculpture with that in mind.

 Sure.